Code of conduct: Personal Codes of Conduct

 While codes of conduct are commonly associated with organizations and institutions, individuals can also develop a personal code of conduct, to guide their behavior, decision-making, and responses to adversity.
-These personal codes can typically reflect a person's core values, ethical principles, and practise aspirational virtues - such as courage, honesty, discipline, or resilience.
+These personal codes typically reflect a person's core values, ethical principles, and practice aspirational virtues - such as courage, honesty, discipline, or resilience.

 Historically, figures like Roman emperor Marcus Aurelius, through his philosophical reflections in Meditations, or the samurai class, through the Bushidō code, adhered to personal codes that shaped their worldview and conduct.
 In contemporary settings, individuals may adopt a personal code of conduct to uphold integrity, cultivate psychological resilience, or navigate unpredictable or stressful environments.
 Such self-imposed frameworks of rules can offer a structured psychological anchor by reinforcing a sense of agency and control.

 Psychological research suggests that individuals with a higher internal locus of control, defined as the belief that one can influence outcomes through their own actions, are generally more resilient and motivated in the face of adversity.
 Studies on learned helplessness and control have demonstrated that perceived control is closely linked to psychological well-being and adaptive coping behaviors.
-Developing and consistently adhering to a personal code may support an internal locus of control by encouraging deliberate, value-driven responses to life’s challenges.
-Writing down one’s personal code and reviewing it regularly can further reinforce commitment, aid in goal-setting, and improve behavioral consistency.
+Developing and consistently adhering to a personal code may support an internal locus of control by encouraging deliberate, value-driven responses to life's challenges.
+Writing down one's personal code and reviewing it regularly can further reinforce commitment, aid in goal-setting, and improve behavioral consistency.